tale-toul/Harbor/terraform/Readme.md

 * After defining a backend to be used to keep the state information of terraform in any subdirectory

+* After defining a template file datasource.

 #### Resource creation

-To create the VPC issue the following command:
+To create the resources defined in the terraform files issue the following command:

 ```shell
  # terraform apply